|Brandeis University||Physics 29a|

 Part 2: Remove the 60-Ω power resistor.
 Insert diodes D1-D4 and R1, but do not insert C1.
 Look at the output from the rectifier.
 What is the peak voltage?
 What is the frequency of the peaks?
 What is the rms voltage?

 Part 3: Insert C1.
 Note that it has positive and negative terminals.
 Measure the average output voltage.
+What is the average current in R1?
 The periodic variation in the output voltage is the ripple.
-What is the amplitude of the ripple?
+What is the peak-to-peak amplitude of the ripple?
 What is its frequency?
-Use the capacitor equation to calculate what you expect the ripple amplitude to be, given the average output voltage and the values of C1 and R1.
+What is the current flowing into the capacitor when it charges up?
+What is the current flowing out of the capacitor when it discharges?

-Part 4: Connect the 60-Ω power resistor to the output of your power supply.
+Part 4: The V and 0V terminals in the circuit diagram above are the output of your power supply.
+Connect a 60-Ω power resistor the output of your power supply.
 Measure the average output voltage.
-How much power is the 60-Ω resistor dissipating?
-What is the equivalent output resistance of your power supply?
+How much power is dissipated in the 60-Ω resistor?
+Calculate what you expect the ripple amplitude to be for this 60-Ω load.
 Measure the ripple amplitude.
-Calculate what you expect the ripple amplitude to be for this 60-Ω load.
+What perfect voltage source in series with what resistance would make a good model for your power supply?